techsoft3d/HC-ImageServer/README.md

 await imageservice.start({customViewerDirectory:"E:/myviewer"});
 ```

 The image service expects a file called imageservice.html to be accesible in the top level viewer folder which is a slightly modified version of "hoops_web_viewer_sample.html" with the UI removed and a few callbacks added.
 See below for the relevant code changes.
 If you just want to upgrade the version of HOOPS Communicator, all you need to do is copy the imageservice.html file from the public folder of this module into your viewer folder.
 It will likely work with later versions of HOOPS Communicator.
-If not, simply include the code below in "hoops_web_viewer_sample.html"
+If not, simply include the code below in "hoops_web_viewer_sample.html" and rename the file to imageservice.html.

 ```